Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest rated institution of research and education with 28 000 students and 7000 employees.
 Its broad range of academic disciplines and internationally esteemed research communities make UiO an important contributor to society.

-The post doc fellowship is for a period of 3 years.
+The post doc fellowship is for a period of 2 years.
 Within the framework of the position, duties may be assigned.
-Starting date preferably no later than 01.01.2019.
+Starting date no later than 1.
+January 2020.

 The successful candidate will be a part of Section for Plasma and Space Physics at The Department of Physics as well as the 4DSpace Strategic Research Initiative.
 The main focus of these groups is to advance our understanding of ionospheric plasma processes at high latitudes including plasma instabilities and turbulence.
 The groups also work towards assessing the impact of space weather effects on technological systems (such as GPS) at high latitudes.
 The main tools used are advanced numerical models (mainly particle-in-cell codes), ground-based radar and optical systems (EISCAT, SuperDARN, all-sky-imagers), instruments on board spacecraft (Swarm, NorSat-1), and in situ measurements carried out by sounding rockets (the ICI-rocket series).
 For more information, see: